-Assessment of clinical competency will also occur in the student's workplace throughout the duration of their enrolment within this programme until the completion of CLINIMAG 708 (Mammographic Clinical Practice).
+Assessment of clinical competency will also occur in the student's workplace throughout the duration of their enrolment in the two mammographic courses.
 Students will not be able to compensate an inadequate clinical assessment with excellent academic work.

-PGDipHSc (Mammography)
+PGCertHSc (Mammography)